MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/map-channels-sites.md

 ### Single language channel with a single e-commerce site experience

 The most basic scenario is a single channel with a single language for selling in a single market.
 An example for this scenario is an Adventure Works online store that is set up only for the United States English market.

-The following illustration shows an example of the channel setup within headquarters where the online channel only supports a single language ("en-us"), a single currency ("USD"), and a single business entity ("usrt") that is used for tax reporting.
+The following illustration shows an example of a channel configuration in headquarters where the online channel only supports a single language ("en-us"), a single currency ("USD"), and a single business entity ("usrt") that is used for tax reporting.

 ![Adventure Works online store in Commerce headquarters with legal entity, currency, and language entries highlighted](media/channel-mapping-3.png)